ItzzCode/itzzcode.github.io/_posts/2023-03-01-getting-online.md

 For those who are familiar with the GEORGE webring, you may notice that the main page currently has a "no" in red.
 This is due to the fact that GEORGE has <a href="http://truttle1.xyz/truttlecities/~Itzzy/MainStreet/">http://truttle1.xyz/truttlecities/~Itzzy/MainStreet/</a> as my address, which you may notice isn't this address.

+UPDATE: This website is now my GEORGE site.
+Go check out the GEORGE, now!

 Now I'm switching over to this website as it gives me more control so I can make the website cooler and that (Also truttlecities has been shutdown, and I cannot edit the page anymore).
 Thats it I guess.